AviatrixSystems/Docs/HowTos/SAML_Integration_Google_IDP.rst

 .. note::
    Each endpoint only supports one type of access.
 If you need admin and read-only access, create two separate SAML apps.
+   `Hostname` is the default for Entity ID, but if you have other apps using the same hostname, use a custom Entity ID.

 #.
 Click `OK`